Proud to be a member of the

 How is the timetable structured?

 Having tried various models, including teaching through a thematic approach, we found that all methods had their strengths but often some restrictions.
-In September 2022, we moved to an intra-curricular approach and a timetable which allows sufficient and appropriate coverage to the wider curriculum subjects.
+In September 2022, we designed a timetable and structure which allows sufficient and appropriate coverage to the wider curriculum subjects.

 Each subject is timetabled for each pupil in KS1 and KS2.
 For example, pupils will have a Science lesson; History lesson; Music lesson etc.